 Pain/Nagato, for many readers it was impossible to sympathize with someone who killed Jiraiya and Kakashi, leveled Konoha and stabbed Hinata right after she confessed her love to Naruto, mostly because his Belated Backstory wasn't any worse than other characters', like Haku's or Gaara's who didn't do anything that bad.

 Asuka Langley Soryu.
-Her traumatic backstory was obviously meant to elicit a sympathetic responce from the audience,but at that point in the series she had behaved like such an abrasive brat and was downright antagonistic towards the other characters that some fans felt that her Freudian Excuse just didn't cut it.
+Her traumatic backstory was obviously meant to elicit a sympathetic response from the audience, but at that point in the series she had behaved like such an abrasive bratty jerkass and was downright antagonistic towards the other characters (especially Shinji and Rei) that some fans felt that her Freudian Excuse just didn't cut it.

 Kyousuke Kamijou from Puella Magi Madoka Magica.
 He is meant to be sympathetic because he's a violin prodigy who's hospitalized because of an accident that broke his left arm and left him unable to play again.
 Unfortunately, he comes off as an aloof boy who's ignorant of Sayaka Miki's feelings, because he dislikes her for playing music which he's unable to play.
-She visits him numerous times in the hospital, but he doesn't even talk to her after he gets out and blithely starts going out with Hitomi instead, sending Sayaka past the Despair Event Horizon.
+She visits him numerous times in the hospital, but he doesn't even talk to her after he gets out and blithely starts going out with Hitomi instead, starting Sayaka down the road to her Despair Event Horizon.

 Gen Urobuchi stated that even if Sayaka had hooked up with him, he would've stood her up on dates in favor of practicing his violin.
 In The Movie, he does, in fact, turn down a date with Hitomi to practice violin (the second time he's accidentally spawned a Lovecraftian monstrosity by ignoring a girl), so this may be Ascended Fanon.